CYetlanezi/demo-todo/README.md

 remove the use of HTML5 LocalStorage and instead utilize a real database back-end.

-I built the application so that it could easily be deploying using the cloud provider DotCloud, which provides a very simple mechanism for publishing applications without having to setup a full environment.
+I built the application so that it could easily be deployed using the cloud provider DotCloud, which provides a very simple mechanism for publishing applications without having to set up a full environment.
 Obviously, for a real-world-system, you would need to implement something like this yourself.

 Using DotCloud for a simple application like this is Free, so you should be